Pages created and updated by

 - You now have to specify at how many points you want

-LTSpice to calculate frequencies, and what the start and
+LTspice to calculate frequencies, and what the start and

 end frequency will be.
 That is, over what range of